Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/ChangeNotificationWrapper.md

 ### UpdateCollectionSubscriptions(ICollection collection)

-Updates all the collection subscriptions.This method is internally used when a notifiable collection raises the Reset event.
+Updates all the collection subscriptions.
+This method is internally used when a notifiable collection raises the Reset event.